Macros

 Using a Selected Token with a Macro

 The selected keyword will allow you to pull information from the element that is currently selected on the screen when the roll/macro is executed.
-So for example, if you want to pull the value of Bar 1 from the selected token during a roll, you can do:
+So for example, if you want to pull the value of Bar 1 from the selected token during a roll, you can write:

 /roll 1d20 + @{selected|bar1}